Minimal Length Effect on Thermodynamics and Weak Cosmic Censorship Conjecture in anti-de Sitter Black Holes via Charged Particle Absorption: Introduction

-General relativity predicts that the final product of gravitational collapse is the singularity of spacetime.
-To avoid destructions caused by singularities, Penrose first proposed the weak cosmic censorship conjecture (WCCC) where naked singularities cannot be formed in a real physical process from regular initial conditions \cite{INT-WCCC-Penrose:1969pc}.
-In other words, the singularity is always hidden behind the horizon, and the observer at the infinite distance can never observe the existence of the singularity.
+General relativity predicts that the final product of the gravitational collapse of a star could lead to a singularity of spacetime.
+To avoid destructions caused by the singularity, Penrose first proposed the weak cosmic censorship conjecture (WCCC), which states that naked singularities cannot be formed in a real physical process from regular initial conditions \cite{INT-WCCC-Penrose:1969pc}.
+In other words, the singularity is always hidden behind the horizon, and an observer at the infinite distance can never observe the existence of the singularity.
 To test the validity of the weak cosmic censorship conjecture, Wald first tried to overcharge/overspin an extremal Kerr-Newman black hole by throwing a test particle with charge/angular momentum into the event horizon \cite{INT-WCCC-Wald}.
-It was found that near-extremal charged/rotating black holes could be overcharged/overspun by absorbing test particles with charge/angular momentum \cite{INT-WCCC-Hubeny:1998ga,INT-WCCC-Jacobson:2009kt,INT-WCCC-Saa:2011wq,INT-WCCC-Isoyama:2011ea} .
+It was found that near-extremal charged/rotating black holes could be overcharged/overspun by absorbing the test particle with charge/angular momentum \cite{INT-WCCC-Hubeny:1998ga,INT-WCCC-Jacobson:2009kt,INT-WCCC-Saa:2011wq,INT-WCCC-Isoyama:2011ea} .
 However, considering the back reaction and self-force effects, the study suggests that the weak cosmic censorship conjecture may be still satisfied \cite{INT-WCCC-Hod:2008zza,INT-WCCC-Barausse:2010ka,INT-WCCC-Barausse:2011vx,INT-WCCC-Zimmerman:2012zu,INT-WCCC-Colleoni:2015afa,INT-WCCC-Colleoni:2015ena} .
 Since there is a lack of universal evidence for the weak cosmic censorship conjecture, its validity has been tested in various black holes \cite{INT-WCCC-Toth:2011ab,INT-WCCC-Yu:2018eqq,INT-WCCC-Liang:2018wzd,INT-WCCC-Gwak:2018akg,INT-WCCC-Chen:2018yah,INT-WCCC-Chen:2019nsr,INT-WCCC-Han:2019kjr,INT-WCCC-Zeng:2019aao} .
-Recently, the validity of the weak cosmic censorship conjecture through absorption of charged particles in extended phase space has been tested in extended phase space, where the cosmological constant is treated as thermodynamic variables.
-The results showed that the first law of thermodynamics and the weak cosmic censorship conjecture are satisfied, while the second law of thermodynamics is violated for the extremal and near-extremal black holes \cite{INT-WCCC-Gwak:2017kkt,INT-WCCC-Chen:2019pdj,INT-WCCC-Wang:2019dzl,INT-WCCC-Hong:2019yiz,INT-WCCC-Zeng:2019hux,INT-WCCC-Zeng:2019jta} .
+Recently, the validity of the weak cosmic censorship conjecture through absorption of charged particles has been tested in the extended phase space, where the cosmological constant is treated as a thermodynamic variable.
+The results showed that the first law of thermodynamics and the weak cosmic censorship conjecture are satisfied, while the second law of thermodynamics is violated for the extremal and near-extremal black holes \cite{INT-WCCC-Gwak:2017kkt,INT-WCCC-Chen:2019pdj,INT-WCCC-Wang:2019dzl,INT-WCCC-Hong:2019yiz,INT-WCCC-Zeng:2019hux,INT-WCCC-Zeng:2019jta,INT-WCCC-Gwak:2019rcz,INT-WCCC-Gwak:2019asi,INT-WCCC-He:2019fti,INT-WCCC-Zeng:2019huf} .